-Profit is money you can reinvest in your business so it can expand.
-Profit is money you can use to reward your current staff.
+Profit is money you can reinvest in your business so it can expand or to reward your current staff.
 Profit is money you can take out of your business for a bigger house, better vacations – whatever you enjoy spending money on.

 You can see now that carrying too much debt brings business costs well beyond the actual amount of money being paid to carry it.
 There are opportunity costs as well.

-So there's good debt and bad debt.
+So there’s good debt and bad debt.
 Good debt is money you use to enhance your business.
-Bad debt is continually borrowing more money because the business can't operate without it.
-I want you free from bad debt.
-I have my reasons; I want you taking on good debt at the right time to grow your business where it makes financial sense for you to do so.
+Bad debt is continually borrowing more money because the business can’t operate without it.
+I want you free from bad debt and I have my reasons.
+The goal is taking on good debt at the right time to grow your business where it makes financial sense for you to do so.